JeffreyZhao/wind/README.md

         drawClock(new Date());
     });

-That's the callback version of implementation, but in Jscex we could write code like this:
+That's the implementation with callback, but in Jscex we could write code like this:

     var drawClockAsync = eval(Jscex.compile("async", function (interval) {
         while (true) {